Structured data Google guide for better AI visibility

 • Audit your top 10 pages for schema opportunities

-• Test markup with Google Rich Results Tool
+• Test your markup with the Google Rich Results Test

 “Structured data helps search engines better understand your content, leading to more relevant traffic.”